THE 2020-2021 NARGS SEED EXCHANGE IS NOW CLOSED!

 The remaining seed were distributed to the chapters that requested leftover seed.

-Many thanks to the seed donors for all the wonderful seeds they sent in; to the seed packagers who are sorting all the seeds into individual packets in December; to the Watnong chapter volunteers who will again be filling the Main Round seed orders in January; and to the Wisconsin-Illinois chapter volunteers who will again be handling the Surplus Round in March.
+Many thanks to the seed donors for all the wonderful seeds they sent in; to the seed packagers who sorted all the seeds into individual packets in December; to the Siskiyou chapter volunteers who filled the Main Round seed orders in February; and to the Great Lakes chapter volunteers who handled the Surplus Round in March-April.

-Check out the new Seed Exchange Helpful Links page for website and article links to Seed Collecting & Cleaning, Identification and Germination guides.
+Check out the Seed Exchange Helpful Links page for website and article links on Seed Collecting & Cleaning, Seed Identification, as well as Seed Germination.